travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

 To get the address, please run `ifconfig` in your terminal.
 For EC2 Virtual Machines, usually `eth0` interface is correct.

 Now the Docker daemon needs to listen to that address.
 Please open `/etc/default/docker`.
 In this file, you'll find the `DOCKER_OPTS` variable.
 This is read by Docker during service startup.
-In there please configure the additional host like this:
+In there please configure the additional host like this (We're using `172.31.7.199` as example here):

 ```
 DOCKER_OPTS="-H tcp://172.31.7.199:4243 -H tcp://127.0.0.1:4243 -H unix:///var/run/docker.sock ..."